|

 great works."

-Dimitris Sgouros seated by the piano at Tchaikovsky Memorial House in Klin, Russia (September 1997)
+Dimitris Sgouros performing at Tchaikovsky Memorial House in Klin, Russia (September 1997) - one of very few pianists to receive the honour of playing on Tchaikovsky's own piano

 Dimitris Sgouros reunited with Mstislav Rostropovich, his dear friend and mentor, at the Budapest Spring Festival 2001